mrfdev/CMI/Resources/FAQ/cmi-import.md

 ```
 - Although this is annoying, some servers may have issues doing it all at once.
 This is what worked for me.
 Going through it one by one, and checking the data in between.
 If something worked, I would make a backup, so that I have a copy I can roll back to and try again in case anything goes wrong.

 - Next, CMI also has a worth.yml file.
-You can simply drop the worth.yml file from EssentialsX into the CMI folder, and it will overwrite CMI's worth.yml file.
+You can simply drop the Saves/Worth.yml file from EssentialsX into the CMI folder, and it will overwrite CMI's worth file.

 - CMI doesn't have a kit importer, but, you can create the kits in-game using /cmi kiteditor, give yourself the kit from EssentialsX, then put those items in the CMI kit, and you're set.